Model-driven Stochastic Trace Clustering: Experimental results

 \section{Experimental results}

 For each event log, the same number of clusters is extracted using each clustering method.
 The different metrics, as described above, were computed for each cluster, alongside the metric values for the full event log, which served as a baseline.
 The final score for each method is determined by taking the weighted average of the scores, where the weight is based on the number of cases in each cluster, ensuring that each case is weighted equally.
-The detailed results for each event log can be found in Appendix~\ref{sec:FullResults}.
-Due to the experiments running \textit{out of time} the alignments-based conformance checking methods were not used for logs \texttt{BPIC12} and \texttt{BPIC15}.
+The detailed results for each event log can be found in ~\ref{sec:FullResults}.
+Due to the experiments running \textit{out of time}, the alignments-based conformance checking methods were not used for logs \texttt{BPIC12} and \texttt{BPIC15}.
 The full results, for each separate cluster, can be found online.
 Table~\ref{tab:average_rankings} presents the average rankings of each clustering method across the eight event logs, evaluated separately for each metric.
 The table uses a color-coded ranking system, where green represents the highest rank (1) and white represents the lowest (12).
+Since the rankings for \texttt{ER\textsubscript{av}} and \texttt{ER\textsubscript{sum}} are the same, we only add \texttt{ER} once.
 The best-performing method for each metric is highlighted in bold with an underline.
-The Friedman $\chi^2$ statistic and corresponding p-value indicate whether at least one method significantly outperforms the others for a given metric.
-Statistically significant p-values (i.e., below 0.05) are marked in bold, which in this case applies only to simplicity, ER, graph density, and entropy.
+The Friedman $\chi^2$ statistic and both the raw and Holm-adjusted $p$-values indicate whether at least one method significantly outperforms the others for a given metric.
+Statistically significant p-values (i.e., below 0.05) are marked in bold, which in this case applies only to simplicity, ER, graph density, and graph entropy.
 Notably, the proposed EC methods outperform the rest on these metrics.